blekhmanlab/host_gene_microbiome_interactions/README.md

 # Host gene-microbiome associations
 A framework in R for identifying associations between gut microbiome composition and host gene expression in human diseases.
-These scripts are used in the study Priya et al. "Shared and disease-specific host gene-microbiome associations across human diseases".
+These scripts are used in the study _Priya et al. "Shared and disease-specific host gene-microbiome associations across human diseases"_ (under review).

 ### Description of scripts used in the sparse CCA pipeline: